pqtriick/Homes/README.md

 * Add up to 45 homes per player
 * Delete custom homes
 * Teleport to homes
-* Navigation via compass to home
+* Navigation via compass to home with additional particles
 * Create homes in other dimensions and / or worlds
 * Everything GUI based